The RSAYS offers members and members’ guests a wide choice of sailing and racing format from which to choose.

 Coaching for Men and Women

-A two-day course in keelboats is offered to those beginning sailing or with a little experience who would like to get more into racing or cruising.
+Two 2 day courses in keelboats are offered to those beginning sailing or with a little experience who would like to get more into racing or cruising.
 It is also beneficial for intermediate and advanced sailors who would like to extend their abilities.
-The course is conducted in September each year.
+These courses are conducted in September and January each year.
 Please contact the Squadron Office for more information.

 Adult Learn to Sail

 Courses in Dinghy racing are run on demand for adults wishing to learn dinghy sailing.
 They are run by qualified instructors, and logbooks are included and marked off.
 There are four weekly sessions to get you sailing around a triangular short course in the shelter of the Port River.

 Run by Australian Sailing, they are available two or three times a year.